Phoenix-Ahria/Swtor/README.md

 [Official Changelog](http://changelog.swtorbot.xyz/) - Constantly updated with everything you need to know, and even things you don't!
 [Official Site](https://swtorbot.xyz/)
 [Official Examples & HowTo](https://swtorbot.xyz/how-to/)

+## Contribute
+I have open sourced some of the local data sources the bot uses.
+Feel free to make a pull request to contribute.
+Or don't.
+I really don't care.
+Please list sources.